Frozen percolation in two dimensions: Acknowledgement

 \section{Acknowledgement}

 The author thanks Jacob van den Berg, Federico Camia, Pierre Nolin and G\'{a}bor Pete for fruitful discussions.
 He thanks G\'{a}bor Pete and Art\"{e}m Sapozhnikov for calling his attention to Lemma \ref{lem: near critical arms}, which was instrumental in the proof of the main result.
-He is grateful to Jacob van den Berg for his numerous comments on the earlier versions of the paper.
+He is grateful to Jacob van den Berg, Ren\'{e} Conijn and Art\"{e}m Sapozhnikov for their numerous comments on the earlier versions of the paper.
+In particular, the author thanks Art\"{e}m Sapozhnikov for his remarks which led to a simpler proof of Lemma \ref{lem: lowest of lowest}.